sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - A local listener is spawned to receive events at the max rate of 10K/sec.
 - The received events are sent to the connected client at the client's rate.
 - Any overflow due to back-pressure/rate-limit results in events drop.
+- Uses cache servce transparently  by enabling via init call.
+- Any receiver disconnect or planned telemetry down will trigger the cache service to cache events.
+- The events receive will transparently read off of cache, when cache is available.

 ### gNMI protocol